-A. Posting and Distribution of Handbook
+XLVII.
+Posting and Distribution of Handbook

-A. The Mayor must promptly cause a copy of this Code, and a copy of any amendment to this Code, to be posted publicly and conspicuously in each building under the municipality's control.
-The Code must be posted within 10 days following the date on which the Code takes effect.
-An amendment to the Code must be posted within 10 daysfollowing the date on which the amendment takes effect.

-B. The Mayor must promptly cause a copy of this Code, including any amendments to the code, to be made available to every person who is or becomes an officer or employee of the City of Lockport.

-C. Every municipal officer or employee who a copy of this code is made available, or an amendment to the code, must acknowledge such receipt in writing.
-Suchacknowledgment must be filed with the City Clerk who must maintain suchacknowledgment as a public record.

-D. The failure to post this code, or an amendment to the code, does not affect either the applicability or enforceability of the code or the amendment.
-The failure of a municipal officer or employee to receive a copy of this Code of Ethics, or an amendment to the code, or to acknowledge receipt thereof in writing, does not affect either the applicability or enforceability of the code.
+- A. The Mayor must promptly cause a copy of this Code, and a copy of any amendment to this Code, to be posted publicly and conspicuously in each building underthe municipality's control.
+The Code must be posted within 10 days following the date onwhich the Code takes effect.
+An amendment to the Code must be posted within 10 daysfollowing the date on which the amendment takes effect. - B. The Mayor must promptly cause a copy of this Code, including any amendments to the code, to be made available to every person who is or becomes an officer or employee of the City of Lockport. - C. Every municipal officer or employee who a copy of this code is made available, or an amendment to the code, must acknowledge such receipt in writing.
+Such acknowledgment must be filed with the City Clerk who must maintain such acknowledgment as a public record. - D. The failure to post this code, or an amendment to the code, does not affecteither the applicability or enforceability of the code or the amendment.
+The failure of a municipal officer or employee to receive a copy of this Code of Ethics, or an amendment to the code, or to acknowledge receipt thereof in writing, does not affect either the applicability or enforceability of the code or amendment to the code.